Sam Cooke – the King Of Soul!

 Sam Cooke has been called ‘The King Of Soul’.
 His legacy is extensive and his impact on soul music is undeniable.

-His career was short as he died at the age of 33, shot at the Hacienda Hotel, the Hotel manager Bertha Franklin, told the police she shot him in self defense.
+His career was short as he died at the age of thirty-three.
+He was shot at the Hacienda Hotel.
+The hotel manager, Bertha Franklin, told the police that she shot him in self-defense.

 A Change Is Gonna Come, a response to Blowin’ In The Wind!

-The song would come to be used as an anthem for the civil rights movement in modern America during the mid to late 60s.
+The song would also be used as an anthem for the civil rights movement in modern America during the mid to late 60s.

-Unfortunately, Sam Cooke never got to enjoy the success of the song, he died under mysterious circumstances in December 1964.
+Unfortunately, Sam Cooke never got to enjoy the success of the song as he died under mysterious circumstances in December 1964.

-All these songs put together have come to include Sam Cooke as one of the founding fathers of American Soul Music.
+All of these songs put together have included Sam Cooke as one of the founding fathers of American soul music.